kimble/grails-declarative-exception-handling/README.md

 Behind the scenes
 -----------------

-When the plugin is loaded (after the controllers plugin) it will replace the `exceptionHandler` bean.
-Any exceptions that doesn't match any of the rules will be sent to original exception handler.
+Grails will construct the `exceptionHandler` bean as usual.
+A bean post processor replaces it with this plugin's implementation of `HandlerExceptionResolver` and passes it a reference to the original handler.
+Whenever an exception occur that doesn't match any of the exception mapping rules it will be passed to the original handler.

+The plugin is piggybacking on the UrlMappings plugin.
+Changes to *UrlMappings.groovy will be picked up by this plugin as well.

 Bugs
 ----

-It doesn't work after a container reload.
+It sometimes doesn't work after a container reload.
 I'm not sure why this happens.